mbs-octoml/mbs-tvm/src/relay/collage/design.md

 ### Phase 3

-We find it most natural to use Dijkstra to find the optimal placement.
+We find it most natural to use Dijkstra to find the optimal partitioning.
 A `SearchState` is:

 - An `IndexSet` of the dataflow nodes already 'covered' by candidates on the best path to this state.
 This is the identifying key for the state.